5 of the Most Hated Video Games of All Time

 OK, so a motorcycle-riding, rampaging Vietnam vet hellbent on revenge doesn’t sound so bad.
 But it gets bad when the game feels unfinished, and when the finished parts are low-quality.
 Once you get past the introduction montage which explains nothing, you get into a game with a lame story crammed with weak dialogue performed by voice actors who do it no favor.

-To save all of us some time, I’ll just list the rest of the things wrong with this game in short form: bad audio, missing audio, bad volume mixing, bad combat, bad driving mechanics, objectification, awful sex, awful understanding of sexuality, wonky cameras, dumb AI, and randomly exploding motorcycles.
+To save all of us some time, I’ll just list the rest of the things wrong with this game in short form: bad audio, missing audio, bad volume mixing, bad combat, bad driving mechanics, objectification, awful adult content, wonky cameras, dumb AI, and randomly exploding motorcycles.
 That’s not even an exhaustive list.
 If you want to have a good laugh, you can try this game out, but laughs aren’t guaranteed.
 Loathing is pretty much guaranteed, though.

 OK, so we’ve listed the 5 games that are assuredly the most despised when it comes to the depths and unanimity of loathing toward them, but we have to at least give honorable mention to Call of Duty and Battlefield.
 Why?
 Because the fan bases are so large and so devoted that the amount of hate going back and forth between the two camps is undoubtedly massive.
 Even though both are beloved franchises, they get loads of hate showered upon them.